Daily COVID-19 update: Mower County reports 5th death; school district weighs changing learning model - Albert Lea Tribune

 Statewide, 817 new cases were reported Tuesday, increasing the state’s cumulative total to 98,447, of which 88,380 are no longer in isolation, according to the Minnesota Department of Health.

-Area counties continued to see lower numbers of new COVID-19 cases.
+Most area counties continued to see lower numbers of new COVID-19 cases.

-Freeborn County reported two new cases, increasing the county’s cumulative case count to 546.
-Of that number, 24 are considered active cases.
+Freeborn County reported no new cases, and the county’s cumulative case count is at 546.
+Of that number, 24 are considered active cases, and two people are hospitalized.

 Freeborn County Public Health Director Sue Yost said during the Freeborn County Board of Commissioner workshop the county’s active cases have dropped significantly in the last week, down from a high of 72 active cases.